-Area of Special Character: Harrow Weald Ridge Area of Special
+Area of Special Character: Harrow Weald Ridge

-Character
+Area of Special Character

-SSSI/Site of Importance for Nature Conservation: Site of Importance for Nature Conservation

-(Borough Importance grade II)
+SSSI/Site of Importance for Nature Conservation: Site of Importance for Nature Conservation (Borough Importance grade II)

-Listed Building/Conservation Area: Part of Conservation Area
+Listed Building/Conservation Area:West Drive Conservation Area (part)

-6.10 The site comprises a substantial area of woodland in the Green Belt, but is publicly inaccessible.
+of woodland in the Green Belt, but is publicly inaccessible.
 Harrow's PPG 17 Study includes Harrow Weald Park as a candidate site for the provision of additional natural and semi-natural greenspace.
 In making the site publicly accessible as a natural and semi-natural greenspace, attention must be paid to ensuring the security of neighbouring residential property.
+A narrow part of the West Drive Conservation Area traverses the site from Brookshill.

-SITE MOS4: GLENTHORNE, COMMON ROAD, STANMORE
+GLENTHORNE, COMMON ROAD, STANMORE